toddledev/documentation/docs/09-pages/05-redirects/index.md

 ### Enable and disable the redirect rule

 Use the enabled switch input to enable or disable the redirect.
 You can also conditionally enable or disable the redirect using the [kbd]fx[kbd] button.
+There are multiple possible use cases for this:

+- You could plan redirects to be enabled after a given date, or during a certain campaign period
+- You could make sure that redirects are only active if a user has a certain language setting or a cookie present
+- You could serve a fallback page for the same source url if a redirect was not enabled for a given request

 ### Status code